bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gardner.md

 9. Advocated for the unsolved mathematical problems in mathematics education.
 10. Honored with the Leroy P. Steele Prize for Mathematical Exposition from the American Mathematical Society in 1999.

 Born 21 October 1914, Tulsa, Oklahoma, USA.
-Died 22 May2010, Norman, Oklahoma, USA.
+Died 22 May 2010, Norman, Oklahoma, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gardner/)